daMustermann/rocm-wsl-ai/README.md

 - Clones the SD.Next repository
 - Configures SD.Next for AMD GPU support
 - Provides instructions for running SD.Next with ROCm

+### 5️⃣ `5_install_facefusion_unlock.sh` (New)

+This script installs `facefusion-unlock`, a tool for face swapping and enhancement:

+- Verifies ROCm/PyTorch environment.
+- Clones the `facefusion-unlock` repository.
+- Installs necessary Python dependencies within the `genai_env` virtual environment.
+- Prioritizes `onnxruntime-rocm` for AMD GPU acceleration.

+### 6️⃣ `6_start_facefusion_unlock.sh` (New)

+A convenience script to easily start `facefusion-unlock`:

+- Activates the Python virtual environment.
+- Navigates to the `facefusion-unlock` directory.
+- Launches `facefusion-unlock`.

+### 7️⃣ `7_install_oobabooga.sh` (New)

+This script installs `Oobabooga (text-generation-webui)`, a popular web UI for Large Language Models (LLMs):

+- Verifies ROCm/PyTorch environment.
+- Clones the `text-generation-webui` repository.
+- Installs Python dependencies, attempting to use ROCm/AMD specific requirements if available.

+### 8️⃣ `8_start_oobabooga.sh` (New)

+A convenience script to easily start `Oobabooga (text-generation-webui)`:

+- Activates the Python virtual environment.
+- Navigates to the `text-generation-webui` directory.
+- Launches the web UI with common ROCm flags.

 ## 🚀 Getting Started